 The last one is it’s all about morale, right?
 This product is a great motivational tool to get people going, but it also allows you to be hard on the problem, not on the people, right?
 A lot of people mistake this sort of… I guess the way that I run things is very hard on the people.
 No, no, this thing helps shift it to the problem, and not the people.
 So that’s why I really love using the machine as a way to kind of encapsulate how your product gets done.
 So that’s the crux of how I make sure every one of my organizations or companies that I work at has a picture.

 Kalei, that’s it.

-Avin Arumugam: There’s a lot of things, right?
+Avin Arumugam: There are a lot of things, right?
 The one biggest thing, right, that I believe is execution, right?
-That’s the quantitative.
+That’s quantitative.
 They’ve got to be able to execute.
 But the sub-piece here, which makes a great product manager, is ego, right?

 Kalei White: Right.

 Kalei White: Don’t worry.
 I put up the screen.

 Avin Arumugam: Okay, good.
 Being able to manage ego.
 Egos of your executive team, of your product team, of everybody, period.
 Most important thing.
 You are not the most important.
 The product person is not the most important thing, right?
 That’s what, I think, makes a great chief product officer.

 Kalei White: That’s a great point.
 And being able to see the whole company and what all of your executives on the C-suite need and dealing with all of them and yeah, totally, dealing with all these different personalities.
 That’s such a big one.

 We’ve got this one question.
 Love the transparency and accountability.
 Product managers though are often free spirits.
 So how can you get them to adopt this standard process?